 Why Completists Flocked to Jimi Hendrix’s Second Posthumous LP, ‘Rainbow Bridge’

 He'd been dead a year when an album and movie titled 'Rainbow Bridge' arrived.

 A stage name like Billy Idol isn’t chosen just because it sounds cool.

-Revisiting Def Leppard’s Pivotal ‘High ‘n’ Dry’ LP
+How Def Leppard Came of Age on the Pivotal ‘High ‘n’ Dry’ LP

 Stevie Ray Vaughan Albums Ranked Worst to Best